Big 12 Spring Stars

 Pac-12 Spring Stars

-With the help of the Scout network and publishers here's a list of a spring star from each one of the 14 SEC schools.
+With the help of the Scout network and publishers here's a list of a spring star from each one of the Big Ten schools and Notre Dame.
 These are players that had a terrific group of practices who look to contribute or star for their respective programs this fall.

 Big 12 Spring Stars